Vitols999/QMS-WIKI/AxHotkeys.md

 | +         | Zoom into the map
 | -         | Zoom out of the map
 __Routing__ |
-CTRL-A | Use routing algorithm with options selected in the routing window when creating route or track.
+A | Use routing algorithm with options selected in the routing window when creating route or track.
 Choice can be modified during routing.
 No map data required.
-CTRL-O | Use straight lines for routing when creating route or track.
+O | Use straight lines for routing when creating route or track.
 Choice can be modified during routing.
+T | Connect points with a line from a loaded track if possible.
-CTRL-V | If available use polyline from map for routing from one point to the next one (_snap to line_), otherwise use straight lines.
+V | If available use polyline from map for routing from one point to the next one (_snap to line_), otherwise use straight lines.
 Choice can be modified during routing.
 No routing data required

 __Track edit mode__ |
 CTRL-+ | Add trackpoints to track.
 CTRL-- | Delete trackpoints.